yk-liu/yk-liu.github.io/_posts/2018-11-01-Introduction-to-Homology/2018-11-01-Introduction-to-Homology.md

 ## Examples of Triangulation

-It's always a good idea to base discussion on some concrete examples.
+It's always a good idea to base a discussion on some concrete examples.
 Here are some examples of triangulation on $2$-D manifolds for later use.
 We went some length to find the simplest triangulations to ensure we are comfortable in later calculations.

-**1. Triangulation of the side of cylinder.**
+**1. Triangulation of the side of a cylinder.**

 ​    The most natural way of seeing the triangulation of a cylinder is to see it as "equivalent" with a triangular prism.
 However, since the surface of a cylinder is only $2$ dimensional, mathematicians prefer to draw them as flat as possible, so we introduce a notation of "gluing", as is shown on the right.
 The arrows on edge $(p _ 0,p _ 1)$ emphasize the way of gluing.